insighio/docs/content/cloudplatform/ui/devices/deviceList/_index.en.md

 #### OTA

 Similar to the Remote Configuration, OTA requests can be sent in batch to all selected devices or can batch cancel all their pending requests.

+> 🔐 Project viewers are not allowed to create devices or request Remote Configuration or OTA updates.
+The relevant buttons are hidden